Ideas Beyond Formats

-The application for the project will be free and open to any BIPOC+ identifying person living in the United States of America, age 21+.
-We will be working with advisors to develop the application and administer the selection process.
-We’re currently working to launch the application mid 2021.
+The application for the project will be free and open to any BIPOC+ identifying person age 18+.
+We will be working with outside advisors to develop the application and administer the selection process.
+The advisors will be compensated monetarily.
 Sign up to our mailing list below to receive updates on this and other Sonnenzimmer activities.

 Aay Preston-Myint is an artist working in the San Francisco Bay Area.
 His practice employs both visual and collaborative strategies to investigate memory and kinship, often within the specific context of queer community and history.